HashimsGitHub/Restore-Default-Folders-Post-OneDrive/README.md

-# Restore Default Folder after uninstalling OneDrive
+# Restore Default Folders to their normal location after uninstalling OneDrive
 PowerShell script to restore Windows default folders back to original state after OneDrive uninstall or account change

 Whenever you install and sync Windows Default personal folders like Desktop, Documents, Pictures, Videos etc ; OneDrive changes their default location into a OnDrive/ subdirectory and make itself a parent directory